 Your securities will still remain in your CDS account after

 your account is designated as inactive.
 You may also use your inactive account to apply for IPOs.

 The same also applies for corporate actions.
 However, the status of your

 To reactivate your account, you are required to submit a written request

-or the completed Application for Reactivation of CDS Account form to
+or fill up the form which is available at the following link for the Reactivation of CDS Account form to

 the ADA where your inactive account is maintained.